Pennsylvania Car Insurance Laws

 The tort option in Pennsylvania will determine the policyholder’s right to sue another driver for pain and suffering.
 Selecting a limited tort option restricts your right to sue another driver for non-monetary damage except for extreme circumstances concerning death or permanent disfigurement in return for a lower premium.
 Choosing a full tort option allows the policyholder to sue for any post-accident related pain and suffering and usually comes with a higher premium.

-Liability coverage in Pennsylvania
+Liability insurance coverage in Pennsylvania

 If you cause an accident, liability insurance covers those who suffer bodily injury or damages.
 Liability insurance never covers your injuries or any damages to your property.
 It only pays for the injuries and property damage to the other parties.